I want to be wiser than my enemy.

 Lord, help me develop the regular discipline of spending time in your word, to match my regular discipline of brushing my teeth.
 Make me wise Lord as I become familiar with your Word and apply the truths to my life.
 As I consistently do that, I know that I will eventually know in my heart what principles to apply in my life, what values to embrace and so receive wisdom from You.
 Thank you that You promised us, that if we ask for wisdom we will receive it and that You give it generously.
 Help me Lord, to seek out scripture so that I can be wiser than my enemy, recognise his schemes and so be able to live victoriously in life as the winner and not the loser.

 Lord make me wise.
-If you were challenged by this post, I am sure you will find the following beneficial:
+If you were challenged by this post, continue with the series: